koshal0304/genai/README.md

 4. Set up your Google Gemini API key:

-   Replace AIzaSyCd-p3gedQTCUt0w4unU6udoBHVevRvdXo in analyze_images.py with your actual API key
+   Replace API in objectdetection.py with your actual API key

    Or set it as an environment variable: